You are here

 In preparing their reports, practitioners should also take into account the Federal Court's Guidelines for Expert Witnesses in Proceedings in the Federal Court of Australia which may be obtained from the referring officer at DVA or from the Federal Court's website.

 These guidelines should be considered because psychiatrists may be called on to provide evidence in a tribunal or court if any part of the decision is appealed.

-Compensation claims made under the VEA and MRCA will be determined using Statements of Principles (SoPs), which are legislative instruments prepared by the Repatriation Medical Authority (RMA).
-The SoPs for psychiatric conditions have definitions that are based on Diagnostic and Statistical Manual of Mental Disorders (DSM) diagnostic criteria.
-The RMA has commenced reviews of the psychiatric SoPs to update them from the DSM-IV to the DSM-5 classification.
-This process could take several years to complete.
-During this period, DVA will require two sets of psychiatric diagnoses, using both DSM-IV and DSM-5.
+Compensation claims made under the VEA and MRCA will be determined using Statements of Principles (SOPs), which are legislative instruments prepared by the Repatriation Medical Authority (RMA).
+The SOPs for psychiatric conditions have definitions that are based on the diagnostic criteria within the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5) diagnostic criteria.
+As such, DVA requires a psychiatric diagnosis that uses the DSM-5 criteria.